Ada-Developers-Academy/core-cs-fundamentals/hash-tables/using-hash-tables.md

 1. Create a hash table (using a dictionary) that maps a number in an array to `True`, to show that it is present
 1. Create an empty list to hold all missing numbers
 1. For each number in the range between `low` and `high`, check the value in the map:
-   - If the number-boolean pair exists and the value is `True`, then the number is present
+   - If the number exists as a key in the dictionary, then the number is present
-   - If the value is `False`, then the number is missing
+   - If the number does not exist as a key in the dictionary, then the number is missing
      - Append it to our list that holds all missing numbers

 ### Solution: Get Missing Numbers in Range